 '''

 whoami

 postgres

 psql -c "\du+ "

-psql -c "select from pg_user order by usename"
+psql -c "SELECT FROM pg_user WHERE usesuper ORDER BY usename;"

 '''

-Note: Using \du+ will show all the default PostgreSQL roles (e.g. pg_monitor) as well as any 'normal' roles.
+Note: Using \du+ \ will show all the default PostgreSQL roles (e.g. pg\monitor) as well as any 'normal' roles, whereas the SELECT will show only 'normal' roles.
 This is expected, and should not be cause for alarm.